oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

 This section provides non-normative examples of how this specification may be used to support specific use cases.

+## Passkey

+A user may log in with a passkey (without a password).

+* The Client collects the username from the user.
+* The Client sends an Authorization Challenge Request ({{challenge-request}}) to the Authorization Challenge Endpoint ({{authorization-challenge-endpoint}}) including the username.
+* The Authorization Server verifies the username and returns a challenge
+* The Client signs the challenge using the platform authenticator, which results in the user being prompted for verification with biometrics or a PIN.
+* The Client sends the signed challenge, username, and credential ID to the Authorization Challenge Endpoint ({{authorization-challenge-endpoint}}).
+* The Authorization Server verifies the signed challenge and returns an Authorization Code.
+* The Client requests an Access Token and Refresh Token by issuing a Token Request ({{token-request}}) to the Token Endpoint.
+* The Authorization Server verifies the Authorization Code and issues the requested tokens.

 ## Redirect to Authorization Server

 A user may be redirected to the Authorization Server to perfrom an account reset.